brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 NOTE: Commercial licenses for Cordova-sqlite-enterprise-free purchased before July 2016 are valid for this version.
 Commercial licenses for Cordova-sqlite-evcore versions are *not* valid for this version.

-## BREAKING CHANGE: Database location parameter is now mandatory

-XXX TODO WILL BE OPTIONAL AGAIN:

-The `location` or `iosDatabaseLocation` *must* be specified in the `openDatabase` and `deleteDatabase` calls, as documented below.

 ## IMPORTANT: iCloud backup of SQLite database is NOT allowed

 As documented in the "**A User’s iCloud Storage Is Limited**" section of [iCloudFundamentals in Mac Developer Library iCloud Design Guide](https://developer.apple.com/library/mac/documentation/General/Conceptual/iCloudDesignGuide/Chapters/iCloudFundametals.html) (near the beginning):